baumbit/treebit/README.md

 An application running the Treebit protocol and connected to the network is referred to as a node.
 A node is connected to those peers on the network, that it knows about and derives the maximum value from being connected to.
 A node is hence incentivized to supply its connected peers with the information that it think its peers will value the most.
-Think of a node as a continously updating filtering function, that reduce its data set and pass on only that which it think its peers will find valuable.
+Think of a node as a continously updating filtering function, that reduce its information set and pass on only that which it think its peers will find valuable.
 A node therefor has a self-interest in actively seeking out novel information.
 Treebit encourages this behaviour and provides the means of letting signers publish information that makes it easier to find their content.